 Build Small, Scale Smart

-Modern agent frameworks all follow roughly the same pattern: an LLM receives a goal, evaluates its available tools, uses them in a loop, and stops when it reaches a final answer or hits a safety limit.
-This masterclass breaks down the process into 12 practical, didactic stages for developers, architects, and builders.
+Modern frameworks follow a standard architecture: an LLM receives a goal, evaluates available tools, executes them in a loop, and stops upon reaching a final answer or safety limit.
+This guide breaks down the process into 12 stages.

-To build an agent, you must first understand the paradigm shift.
-A traditional chatbot maps User Input -> LLM -> Text Output.
-An AutoGPT-style agent utilizes a systemic loop popularized by the ReAct (Reasoning and Acting) paper by Yao et al. (2022):
+Traditional chatbots map User Input -> LLM -> Text Output.
+AutoGPT-style agents utilize a systemic loop popularized by the ReAct (Reasoning and Acting) framework:

 - [GOOD] Research summarizer, email triage, GitHub PR reviewer.
 (Clear goals, verifiable outcomes).